Last Updated on May 25, 2022 by Thinkster

 Charts and graphs are a great way to assist kids with ADHD to remember the steps needed for complex calculations.

 Computers and smartboards also help students interact with the material in different ways.
-This can affect transfer from short-term to long-term memory.
+This can affect the transfer from short-term to long-term memory.

 Thinkster Math’s unique learning system offers math help for kids with ADHD.
 Kids develop a strong understanding of concepts as problems are broken down step-by-step.